albertllousas/functional-domain-driven-design/README.md

 ### Loan Evaluation Context

-We are lucky, we have assigned to the team in charge of Loan Evaluation, one of the core bounded contexts, but, what we know about it?
+We are lucky, we wre the team in charge of Loan Evaluation, one of the core bounded contexts, but, what we know about it?

-Luckily, we have tools in place, you remember the event-storming? the previous one was the big picture version, but there is another one, a **Software Design Event-Storming**, a more granular version where we will discover the moving parts of a our software implementation, again, developers and business experts together.
+Luckily, we have tools in place, you remember the event-storming? the previous one was the big picture version, but there is another one, a **Software Design Event-Storming**, a more granular version where we will discover the moving parts of our software implementation, again, developers and business experts together.

 <p align="center">